DialectalArabicMMLU: Benchmarking Dialectal Capabilities in Arabic and Multilingual Language Models: Experimental Results and Analysis

 \paragraph{Can machine translation mitigate data scarcity in dialectal QA?} In this experiment, we investigate whether translating the dialectal questions to English (or to MSA) can help language models perform better on the QA task.

-\paragraph{Choosing a translation model.} To perform the translation, we evaluated two options: Google Translate (Paid) API, which is a commercial translating tool, and Google's MADLAD--400~\cite{kudugunta2023madlad400}, which is a free, 10B/7B parameters, open-weight translation model.
+\paragraph{Choosing a translation model.} To perform the translation, we experimented with two machine translation tools: (\emph{i})~Google Translate (paid) API, which is a commercial translating tool, and (\emph{ii})~Google's MADLAD--400~\cite{kudugunta2023madlad400}, which is a 7B/10B parameters, open-weight translation model.

-To begin with, we benchmarked the performance of both models by using them to translate the MSA questions to English, and then using the translated questions in the default \textsc{DialectalArabicMMLU} Multiple CQA task.
-We present the results in Table~\ref{tab:t2EN}, which shows the performance of the evaluated large language models on the original \textbf{MSA} questions, the questions translated by \textbf{MADLAD}-400, \textbf{Google}'s API, and finally on the original \textbf{ENG} questions.

-As shown, translating the MSA questions (and multiple choices) to English yields better performance on average compared to MSA for both translation models, and they both fall behind the performance on the original English questions.
-We perform a paired t-test statistical significance evaluation of the results and the outcome reveals that the difference in performance between using the original MSA questions and translating these questions to English using the MADLAD model is \emph{not} significant { (T-stat=0.78, P-value=0.45)}.
-In contrast, the difference in performance was statistically significant in the following settings:
+\paragraph{Translating the MSA question to English} We translated the MSA input into English using the two tools above and evaluated the same set of Arabic-enabled LLMs.
+Table~\ref{tab:t2EN} reports the performance on the original \textbf{MSA} input, on the \textbf{MADLAD}-400 and \textbf{Google} translations, and on the original \textbf{ENG} questions.
+We can see that translating MSA into English improves the average performance compared to using the original MSA input for both translation models, although the results still fall short of those obtained when using the original English input.
+A paired t-test indicates no statistically significant difference between the original MSA and the MADLAD-translated English { (T-stat=0.78, P-value=0.45)}.
+In contrast, the following four comparisons are statistically significant: